 How to Start an Impact Investment Portfolio

-Though foundations and institutional investors are the heart of the impact investing world, individual investors can also make investments in companies and funds that positively impact society.
-It doesn’t take much to start an impact investment portfolio.
+Though foundations and institutional investors are the heart of the impact investing world, individual investors can also make investments in companies and funds that may positively impact society.
+Here’s how to do it.

 1. Decide what type of investment you want to make, whether that’s in a stock of a company, an exchange-traded fund (ETF) with an impact investing strategy, or bonds.